RaphaelIT7/gmod-holylib/docs/luapack.md

 - `require` refuses optimized publication while it is empty.
 - `lock` remembers its value while luapack is active and restores accidental changes.
 It does not invent a URL.

 The ingest worker is asynchronous and non-fatal.
+Requests carry the object path, MD5, and the configured object-retention TTL; a compatible endpoint may use that TTL to prune its own immutable-object store after preserving the newly uploaded object.
 This repository's `cpp-httplib` build is not linked to OpenSSL, so built-in ingestion accepts `http://` only and refuses to downgrade `https://`.
 Operators needing HTTPS can handle the pluggable server hook `HolyLib:OnLuaPackBuilt(generation, resourcePath, md5, compressedSize)` in their existing trusted uploader.
 Do not place credentials in archived cvars or commit them to configuration.

 ## Optimistic join stubbing